If you’re thinking about visiting the Blasket Islands in Kerry, you’ve landed in the right place.

 So, a visit to the Blasket Islands is a little less straightforward that a visit to some of Kerry’s other islands, like Valentia Island.

 Pay particular attention to the ‘getting there’ section, as there are a few different companies offering ferries to the Blaskets.

 There are 6 principal Blasket islands, all located west of the Dingle Peninsula in Kerry.
-The largest, Great Blasket, lies around 2 km from Dunmore Head, on the mainland.
+The largest, An Blascaod Mór or the Great Blasket, lies around 2 km from Dunmore Head, on the mainland.